 Whether you're a perfectionist who tends to keep data super clear and practical, or simply have to demonstrate data from your spreadsheets, the following tools will help.

-Standard ways of changing cases in Google Sheets include functions: LOWER, UPPER, PROPER.
+Standard ways of changing the text case in Google Sheets include functions: LOWER, UPPER, PROPER.
 To use them, you will have to create a helper column, build formulas there, and reference your original column.
 Then somehow convert formula results to values and remove the original column.

 Well, you don't need to do any of the above with our tool.
 It quickly changes the case in your Google Sheets in the original cells themselves.